 American Express Gold Card® benefits

-The Gold Card provides a welcome bonus for new cardholders of 35,000 membership points for new cardholders if they spend $4,000 on their Gold Card within the first three months.
+The Gold Card provides a welcome bonus for new cardholders of 60,000 membership points for new cardholders if they spend $4,000 on their Gold Card within the first six months.

-Individuals worried about the high annual fee for the Gold Card shouldn't worry about the first year: the welcome bonus more than covers the fee by itself.
-If a cardholder spends those welcome points on gift cards or to book or upgrade travel, they earn the equivalent of two calendar years of annual fees ($500).
+Individuals worried about the high $250 annual fee for the Gold Card shouldn't worry about the first year: the welcome bonus more than covers the fee by itself.
+If you spend those welcome points on gift cards or to book or upgrade travel, you can earn the equivalent of two calendar years of annual fees ($500).

 Annual statement credits